xapian/xapian-developer-guide/contributing/contributing-changes.rst

 problems.
 It's run on all :ref:`pull requests<pull requests>`, so it's a good idea to run it on your changes.
-From a clone of the Xapian source tree, the following will tell you if there are any problems in the changes you've made since you branched from master:
+From a clone of the Xapian source tree, the following will tell you if there are any problems in the changes you've made since you branched from `main`:

 .. code-block:: bash

-   git diff master..HEAD | xapian-maintainer-tools/xapian-check-patch
+   git diff main..HEAD | xapian-maintainer-tools/xapian-check-patch

 Updated documentation
 ~~~~~~~~~~~~~~~~~~~~~